 Piedmont and Mercer Law School recently launched a partnership that gives students the opportunity to earn their bachelor’s of arts (BA) and juris doctor (JD) degrees in six years.
 The traditional path to earning a JD degree requires four years of undergraduate education and three years of law school, so this 3 + 3 accelerated JD program helps qualified students reduce education costs and launch their legal career sooner.

 Piedmont College is a primary source of art, music, theatre, and athletic events for much of the northeast Georgia community.
 Students have the opportunity to show what they have learned through the production of high-quality fine arts programs, such as the annual Service of Lessons and Carols, Great Composers concert series, and plays ranging from children’s theatre to Shakespeare.

-The Student Commons, which opened in 2015, provides a new focus for the Demorest campus that brings students, faculty, staff, and the community together.
-This 58,000-square-foot student center includes the college’s dining hall, bookstore, fitness center, climbing wall, and intramural gymnasium, all under one roof.
+The Student Commons, which opened in 2015, provides a new hub for the Demorest campus to bring together students, faculty, staff, and the greater community.
+This 58,000-square-foot student center includes the college’s dining hall, bookstore, fitness center, climbing wall, and intramural gymnasium—all under one roof.

 Recently, the college built the Mason-Scharfenstein Museum of Art and the three-story Smith-Williams Art Studios.
 These remarkable facilities provide space for visiting artists of all media not only to display their work, but also to demonstrate their methods for large groups.
 The Swanson Center for Performing Arts and Communications is another facility on campus that brings students and the community together for theatre events all year round.
 This building is also home to the Mass Communications Department, which includes a newsroom and editing suites at which students media students can be found at all hours.